 How Do I Keep Japanese Beetles from Eating My Plants?

 Prior to taking this class, Japanese beetles decimated the foliage in my gardens.

 It was terrible!

-The following summer, I noticed there were less Japanese Beetles in my gardens.
+The following summer, I noticed there were fewer Japanese Beetles in my gardens.

 And let me tell you, the problem used to be so bad before changing the grass over, that I would literally see four beetles mating on top of one another on one leaf.